coverclock/com-diag-vamoose/README.md

     Sustained: 1023.9980410364516Bps.
     Checksum: 0xce87.

 I haven't ruled out some boneheaded bug on my part.
-But this attempt by me to adapt the per-cell ATM GCRA to event streams containing variable length packets makes me think it might not be suitable for policing when using goroutines.
+But this result makes me think Vamoose throttles might not be suitable for policing when using goroutines.

 It's interesting that the measured peak rate by the policer always seems to be around thirty-two times the actual peak rate provided by the shaper, even as